4 Temporary Staffing Industry Definitions

 Used to describe work arrangements that differ from regular/permanent, direct wage and salary employment.
 Contingent work and workers are primarily distinguished by having an explicitly defined or limited tenure.

-Contingent workers may include temporary workers from an internal pool, and others (such as summer interns, seasonal workers, freelancers, gig workers, etc.) employed directly by an organization for an intentionally limited time period.
+Contingent workers include temporary employees provided by an outside staffing agency and independent contractors/consultants.
+This type of worker may include temporary workers from an internal pool and others (such as summer interns, seasonal workers, freelancers, gig workers, etc.) employed directly by an organization for an intentionally limited time period.

+From an employer point of view, contingent work also includes statement of work (SOW) consultants who work for the company on a short-term basis.
 While the consultants themselves may or may not have an expectation of ongoing employment with their consulting firm, their work for the client is considered contingent.

 Managed Service Provider (MSP)

-Typical responsibilities of an MSP include overall program management, reporting and tracking, supplier selection and management, order distribution and often consolidated billing.
+A company that takes on primary responsibility for managing an organization’s contingent workforce program.
+Responsibilities of an MSP include overall program management, reporting and tracking, supplier selection and management, order distribution, and often consolidated billing.

 The vast majority of MSPs also provide their clients with a vendor management system (VMS) and may have a physical presence on the client’s site.
+An MSP may or may not be independent of a staffing supplier.

 Vendor Management System (VMS)

-Often a web-based, cloud application that acts as a mechanism for business to manage and procure staffing services (temporary help and, in some cases, permanent placement services) as well as outside contract or contingent labor.
+Often a web-based cloud application that acts as a mechanism for business to manage and procure staffing services (temporary help and, in some cases, permanent placement services) as well as outside contract or contingent labor.

 Vendor Neutral